 As I arrived rather late in the day, he told me that I would need to manage my expectations.
 That’s because later in the day, when I arrived, the rhinos begin to retreat deep into the park where they are much harder to locate due to a swamp.

 He told me that we would be lucky if we managed to find one or two.
-We found seven!
+I wanted to see rhinos in Uganda and we found seven!

 Muddy girl, staring me down.
 She eventually brushed us back!